marythought/fundrazor/README.md

 ### For Discussion

-#### Email sharing
-1. Does this have to be through our site?
+1. Email sharing: How important is tracking shares and/or enabling email sharing?
+If important, does it have to be through our site?
 Something like mail chimp much better for mass emailing.
 We'd have to handle unsubscribe somehow.
 Maybe instead of doing the emailing we could generate a template for a person to email to their contacts (more personal that way anyway), and just count social shares?

-2. If it must be sent through our site, probably want to keep a record of who sent to.
+If it must be sent through our site, probably want to keep a record of who sent to.
 Add a new class "Referrals" with an id, an email address, a user_id, solicitation_id and date sent.
 Check this table before sending to make sure we're not emailing anyone twice, unless desired.

-#### Eager loading / Load testing
-Using Goldiloader gem which brings in smart eager loading.
-With high volume of donations there could be even more efficiencies.
-Want to look at pages that are loading donations, solicitations, and users linked to campaigns.
+2. fundraisers_by_amount_raised and fundraisers_by_number_of_donations could both be refactored -- but how?? getting called from campaigns controller.
+Doing an n + 1 load but I'm not sure how to tackle this since it goes a couple layers deep...eager load? includes?

+3. Given more time, would add formatting and improve social sharing options.
+Improve user roles.
+See Code Fellows project "U-Deal-It" for example of a similar but more built out version of this.